 May.
 May began very cold, and was generally cold, windy, wet, dull, and unsettled, except for the final few days, Nationally it was the coldest May since 1996.
 The maxima were particularly low.
 Many places saw double the average rainfall, with an average of 171%, making this May the fourth wettest since 1862; Wales had its wettest May on record (with 245 mm), as did Devon.
 Sunshine was in short supply (apart from Northern Ireland), with 86% of the long-term average.
 The only warmth came right at the end of the month, when 25.1C was recorded at Kinlochewe (Ross & Cromarty) on the 31st.
 The lowest minimum of the month was -61C at St. Harmon (Powys) on the 2nd.
 The highest 9-9 raifall total was 103 mm at Mickleden (Cumbria) on the 20th-21st.
 Snow lay to 1 cm at Achiltibuie (Ross & Cromarty) on the 5th.
 All in all a May to forget.

 August.
-An unsettled first half, but more anticyclonic from the 23rd.
+An unsettled first half, but it was more anticyclonic from the 23rd.
 Close to the centre of the high pressure system, there was a late heatwave in Scotland: 27.2 ºC was recorded at Tyndrum in the Highlands on the 25th.
+The anticyclone was a record-breaker for August, with a new August highest pressure reading of 1038.5 mbar (more properly now, hPa) at Stornoway on the Isle of Lewis on the 31st.
 On the whole it was a month of average temperatures, although relatively cool in the southeast, slightly drier than average overall, and dull, athough there were wide geographical variations: it was wettest in the southeast, and very dull in the Midlands and parts of eastern England (the dullest on record for 60 years in parts) while sunny in western Scotland.
 Across the world: Europe recorded its hottest ever day, with 48.8 ºC at Syracuse on Sicily on Wednesday 11 August, as "Anticycone Lucifer" enabled great heat to build.